cheqd/cheqd-node/architecture/adr-list/adr-008-identity-resources.md

 #### Creating a Schema

+The first stage of using this Schema architecture is creating the Schema as a transaction on ledger.

 This transaction is used to create a Schema associated with credentials:

 - **`id`**: DID as base58-encoded string for 16 or 32 byte DID value with cheqd DID Method prefix `did:cheqd:<namespace>:` and a resource